-Fair Superintendent: Cindy Jaccard Entries Accepted: Monday (July 11), 7:30-9:00am Conference Judging: Monday (July 11), 9:00am
+Fair Superintendent: Cindy Jaccard

+Entries Accepted: Monday, July 11 @ 7:30am-9:00am, judging to immediately follow

 In this project, you will have fun learning how to cook the basics and then advance to gourmet and international meals.
 Develop baking skills, learn about food preservation, explore the heritage of many foods, and understand consumer buying skills.
 Learn how to make healthy snacks and modify recipes to fit a healthy lifestyle.